syncfusion-content/blazor-docs/blazor/ribbon/items.md

 {% endhighlight %}
 {% endtabs %}

-### Supported events
+### Events

-Below are the events that are currently supported in SplitButton item
+The following events are available in the SplitButton item.

 * `Created` - EventCallback
 * `Clicked` - SplitButtonClickedEventArgs